Waeng district

 Waeng (แว้ง, [wɛ́ːŋ]) is the southernmost district (amphoe) of Narathiwat province, southern Thailand.

 History

 The district dates back to the Tomo District (โต๊ะโมะ), which was a subordinate of Mueang Ra-ngae.
 The village grew bigger because of the gold mining there.
-In 1935 a minor district (king amphoe) covering the central part of Tomo was established and named Pa Cho (ปาโจ).
+In 1935 a minor district (king amphoe) covering the central part of Tomo was established and named Pacho (ปาโจ).
 In 1939 the minor district received the name "Tomo" because it contained the sub-district named "Tomo", and the parent district was renamed "Waeng".
 In 1953 the minor district Tomo was abolished and included in Waeng again.
 In 1957 the Sub-district Tomo was also abolished and included in Sub-district Samong, which then formed part of area split off as minor district Sukhirin in 1977.

 Geography

 Neighboring districts are (from the west clockwise): Sukhirin, Su-ngai Padi, and Su-ngai Kolok.
 To the south is the Kelantan state of Malaysia.

 At the village of Ban Buketa, is a Malaysia-Thailand border border crossing to the neighboring Malaysian town of Bukit Bunga.
 A part of Hala-Bala wildlife sanctuary is in the district.